Eugenius0/ai-travel-planer/README.md

 5. **Quantization**:
    - Used 4-bit quantization during inference, significantly reducing memory and computational requirements while retaining model performance.
+   - 4-bit quantization is a technique used to reduce the precision of the weights and activations of a neural network from the standard 32-bit floating point to just 4 bits.
+This drastically reduces the memory footprint and computational requirements during inference which enables the deployment of large language models on resource-constrained hardware like CPUs.
+Despite the reduction in precision, advanced quantization techniques retain most of the model's performance, ensuring high-quality outputs with significantly improved efficiency.

 **Data-Centric Approach**:
 - **Data Sources**: Augmented the FineTome dataset with travel-related datasets to improve domain-specific performance.